I’ve received some great gifts in my life, but looking back on them, few surpass the gift of knowledge.

 How can a book with just a few stretches, exercises, and teachings bring true happiness?
 How can such a book almost instantly lift your mood and make you ecstatic to be alive?
 How can it do this when minutes before you were seconds away from giving up, crying, or wanting to end your life?

 How can it take you from no hope to hope in just minutes?

 And what would such a book be worth?
 My first thought as I walked my dog recently in complete bliss — living fully in the moment, as the book teaches — was that such a book would be worth at least $500.

 I’ve spent $500 to travel far away and gaze at the ocean while waves lapped my feet and gulls glided by me.
 I’ve experienced that heaven on earth and it was worth every penny of that $500.

-So, what’s a book worth that gives you that feeling of heaven any time you want, without having to travel or spend additional money?
-It’s given me this feeling hundreds of times, and I literally carry it in my work bag every single day — I hate not having it by my side.
+So, what’s a book worth that gives you that feeling of deep peace and happiness any time you want, without having to travel or spend additional money?
+I can say with complete certainty that this book has given me this feeling hundreds of times, and I literally carry it in my work bag every single day — I hate not having it by my side.